TennisBowling/profanity2/README.md

       - Uses a secure per-device 256-bit seed sourced from /dev/urandom.
       - Supports inverse-size up to 255 (default).
 The work size is set automatically.
       - Multi-GPU: spawns one worker thread per GPU and avoids host-side blocking.
+      - Displays per-GPU and total hashrate (MH/s).
+When a hit is found, the log includes which GPU found it.

   Forked "profanity2":
     Author: 1inch Network <info@1inch.io>